ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 Repeat
     The number of virtual circuits defined by NPSI.

-2.4.15.2 VTAM definitions for Fast-Connect
+VTAM definitions for Fast-Connect
+"""""""""""""""""""""""""""""""""

 Each Minitel or PC wishing to take advantage of VIRTEL functionality must be defined to VTAM in a switched major node similar to that shown in section :ref:`“Definition of a X25 GATE Non Fast-Connect line”<#_bookmark94>`.

-2.4.15.3 NCP/NPSI parameters for Fast-Connect
+NCP/NPSI parameters for Fast-Connect
+""""""""""""""""""""""""""""""""""""

 As well as offering a noticable performance improvement, the use of Fast-Connect allows one line to be shared between several CTCP’s.
 When the Fast-Connect option is used, there is no VTAM switched major node.
 The switched virtual circuit is directly connected to the CTCP.
 This permanent connection minimizes connection time as well as the consumption of memory and CPU resources.

 The definition of a Fast-Connect line is similar to that of a GATE line, apart from:

-2.4.15.3.1 Macro X25MCH
+**Macro X25MCH**

 CONNECT
     Must have a value other than NO. The remaining parameters depend on